NOAA-ORR-ERD/MapRoom/README.rst

 section).

 The menu bar needs to be updated periodically in order to reflect these dynamic updates.
-The ``wx.EVT_MENU_OPEN`` event is supposed to be emitted before a menu is opened, which is provided for just this case: to update menu state before it is displayed.
-However, there are platform differences on each of the 3 supported wxPython platforms, so a platform test is performed at the ``MafFrame.__init__`` method and the appropriate method is bound to the ``wx.EVT_MENU_OPEN`` event.
+The ``wx.EVT_MENU_OPEN`` event is provided by wxPython to handle this exact case: to update menu state just prior to being displayed.
+However, there are platform differences on each of the 3 supported platforms.
+A test is performed at the ``MafFrame.__init__`` method and the appropriate method is bound to the ``wx.EVT_MENU_OPEN`` event.

 The ``sync_menubar`` method is called as a result of the wx event handler, which it turn calls the ``sync_with_editor`` method of the menubar description